 Want to start a business in the Netherlands?

-Due to the Covid-19 situation, starting a business in the Netherlands is now even easier.
-We can even perform remote legalization, company formation and bank account applications.
+Starting a business in the Netherlands is now even easier.
+Our notary partner firms can even perform remote legalization and remote company formation.
 Which saves you the time and cost of having to legalize your official documents.

 Have you been thinking about setting up a business overseas?
 And seriously considering the Netherlands as a potential option?
 You are definitely not the first person to come up with this idea.
 Because it would be a smart decision!
 The Dutch offer a multitude of benefits for aspiring foreign entrepreneurs.
 This, in turn, leads to a continuously growing amount of foreigners wanting to invest in the Netherlands.
 Or start their business here.